-The Fund's investment objective is long-term capital appreciation.
+The Fund's investment objective is to seek capital growth and income through investments in equity securities, including common stocks, preferred stocks and securities convertible into common and preferred stocks.
 The Fund's investment objective may be changed by the Board of Trustees (the Board) without shareholder approval.